nmetulev/BestFriend/README.md

 # BestFriend

-Bot implementaion for [PersonalityForge](http://www.personalityforge.com/), integrated with Cortana and Voice services on the Universal Windows Platform
+Sample UWP app to showcase the speech platform in the Universal Windows Platform including our favorite digital assistant.
+Detailed blog post [here](http://metulev.com/meet-the-speech-platform-in-windows-10/)

 ## Setup

 1. Ensure Cortana is signed in with an MSA account.
 This can be achieved by opening Cortana once and following the sign-in process.
-2. Set the API key and botID in BestFriendService/Bot.cs
+2. Set the API key and botID in BestFriendService/Bot.cs.
+(I used [PersonalityForge](http://www.personalityforge.com/) bot as it was the fastest)
 3. Run the application normally once (eg, via F5 debug or deploy/launch).
 This installs the voice command definitions.
 4. Close the app.
 5. Click on the microphone icon in Cortana's search bar.